Categories

 Architecture overview

-The following simplified architecture diagram of RapidMiner AI Hub shows how two RapidMiner StandPy containers integrate into the existing infrastructure.
-At the very least you will need to deploy one container.
-Please note that all added components are part of a separate internal network:
+The simplified architecture diagram for Altair AI Hub illustrates how two StandPy containers integrate with the existing infrastructure.
+As a minimum requirement, you will need to deploy at least one container.
+Please note that all newly added components are part of a separate, isolated internal network:

 StandPy architecture diagram

-All incoming requests for script executions go through the RapidMiner StandPy router component:
+All incoming requests for script executions go through the StandPy router component:

 • A single router can be used with multiple containers.

-• The router can be reached from other RapidMiner AI Hub components but is not reachable from outside RapidMiner AI Hub.
+• The router can be reached from other Altair AI Hub components but is not reachable from the outside.

 • The component can be used to set up additional authentication (optional).